Evidence of the disorder-independent electron-phonon scattering time in thin NbN films: RESULTS AND DISCUSSION

-The same SC fluctuation effects can be exploited for fitting of $R_s(T)$-dependencies above $T_c$ (see the insert of \autoref{fig2}).
-Here we use the expression $R_s(T)=1/(R_{NS}^{-1}+e^2/(2\pi^2\hbar)G^{SC}(0,T))$, where $R_{NS}$ is a fitting parameter and the values of $\tau_{\phi}$ in $G^{SC}(0,T)$ are those extracted from the magnetoconductance processing.
-Note that the values of $R_{NS}$ turn out to be close to $R_{max}$ rather than $R_s^{300 K}$.
-The discrepancy between $R_s^{300 K}$ and $R_{max}$ in the disordered NbN films may be explained by contributions of quantum corrections to conductivity due to e-e interaction, weak localization, and even hopping conductivity at approaching the Anderson-Mott transition~\cite{Mondal2011_anderson}.
-Nevertheless, contribution of these effects to magnetoconductance is negligible in comparison with superconducting fluctuations (see Supplemental Material~\cite{ Suppl_Data} for details), and we do not take them into consideration.
+The same approach, with adding the e-e scattering term to the conductivity, can be exploited for fitting of $R_s(T)$-dependencies above $T_c$ (see the inset of \autoref{fig_1}).
+Here we use the expression $R_s(T)=1/(R_{NS}^{-1}+e^2/(2\pi^2\hbar)G^{QC}(0,T))$, where $R_{NS}$ is a fitting parameter and the values of $\tau_{\phi}$ in $G^{QC}(0,T)$ are those extracted from the magnetoconductance processing.
+The values of $R_{NS}$ turn out to be close to $R_s^{300 K}$ for moderately-disordered films.
+The discrepancy between $R_s^{300 K}$ and $R_{NS}$ in the strongly disordered NbN film (s6) may be explained by changing their granular properties (size of granules, intergranular properties) and approaching the Anderson-Mott transition~\cite{Mondal2011_anderson}.